 You can even go for a “day rate” if the project requires an entire day to complete the project.

-The hourly freelance writing rates pricing model is also workable if you know how much time will it take.
+The hourly freelance writing rates pricing is also workable if you know how much time will it take.

 5. Email copywriting